MarkusLoennig/project_template/README.md

    - this is quantitative data (time, error rate)

-- The participant are then given the 2 surveys again (PANAS, DDSQ) as measurement of their emotional state
+- The participant are then given the survey again (DDSQ) as measurement of their emotional state
-   - on their current mood/behavior(PANAS)
-   - on their subjective stress level (DSSQ)
+   - on their subjective stress and mood level

 _As a prerequisite to continue the experiment, the results of the first experiment need to be analyzed to make a decision!_